HMS-CardiacMR/DL-Rad-ScarPrediction/README.md

 ### (3) Combined Radiomics/DeepLearning scripts
 PUBLIC_DL_rad_merge.py: code to train and test radiomics model or combined DL-radiomics model

-## Hyperparameters and Data (not provided):
+### Data Format
+There are three sets of scripts; each serves a different model.
-(1) cine_data_dummy_fname.mat: matlab workspace/data file containing a list of matrices; one for each patient.
-The patient matrix is of size num_slices x W x H x 2, where the last dimension contains two images: cine image and myocardium mask in this imgae.
+This code assumes that the data/images for all patients are stored in a matlab workspace (.mat file).
+The variables in this workspace mat file have names = the patients identifier (e.g. name or MR).
+Each of these variables represent a 4D matrix of size = (N x W x H x K), where N is number of cine slices, WxH is the mimage size (128x128), and K=2 represents the last dimension of the matrix which contains two images: cine grayscale image and myocardium binary mask.
+The ground truth (patient label: LGE+ or LGE-) are stored in xls sheets containing names of LGE+ patioents and LGE- patients.